Enichan/Ini/README.md

 By default sections will not preserve the order of items.
 In order to preserve the order of items within a section, set the IniSection's Ordered property to true, or specify ordered=true when calling IniFile.Add.
 Ini files can also be loaded with their order preserved by specifying ordered=true when calling IniFile.Load.

-Ordered IniSection instances have the following additional methods available: IndexOf, LastIndexOf, Insert, InsertRange, RemoveAt, RemoveRange, Reverse, and GetOrderedValues.
+Ordered IniSection instances have the following additional methods available: IndexOf, LastIndexOf, Insert, InsertRange, RemoveAt, RemoveRange, Reverse, GetOrderedValues, and can be indexed using integers.
 Calling these methods on a non-ordered section will result in an InvalidOperationException being thrown.

 Take note that the Keys property of an ordered IniSection will be the keys in order, but the Values property does not have the order guaranteed.
 To get the in-order values of an IniSection use the GetOrderedValues method, or enumerate the section using foreach.